SayantanRC/DEREQ/README.md

 # DEREQ - Device Enquiry and Requisition

-This is a Node JS based app for performing various types device status enquery and requisition of them.
+This is a Node JS based app for performing various types device status enquiry and requisition of them.
-This is a prototype... long way to finish...
+This project is now in version 1.0

 ### USAGE: